muteb/Hoarder/README.md

 This script is made to collect the most valuable artifacts for forensics or incident response investigation rather than imaging the whole hard drive.

 ## Executable Releases:
-You may find the executable binaries for x86 and x64 on
+You may find the executable binaries for x86 and x64 on [Release 3.1.0](https://github.com/muteb/Hoarder/releases/tag/3.1.0)
->> will be added soon

 ## Installing Dependences